Those who are baptized are following Jesus’ example and obeying His command.

 We understand that some churches practice “baptism of confirmation” for children.
 This ceremony is intended to be a commitment between the parents and God on the behalf of the child.
 The parents promise to raise their child in the faith until the child is old enough to make his or her own personal confession of Christ.
 This custom began about 300 years after the Bible was completed and is different from the biblical examples of new believers being baptized to publicly profess their faith in Jesus.

 So at Life we provide opportunities for child dedication and believer’s baptism.
-We do baby dedications every quarter at the beginning of a Sunday AM service.
+We do baby dedications several times a year at the end of our Sunday AM service.
 To schedule a baby dedication, contact Jean Carlen.

 Have questions about baptism?
 Our team is here to help!